-To put it very simply, ageing is a loss of information over time.
-At least, that’s according to the most prominent theory on ageing there is: the information theory of ageing.
+To put it very simply, aging is a loss of information over time.
+At least, that’s according to the most prominent theory on aging there is: the information theory of aging.

 In the body, our genes can change and express themselves in two different ways: genetically and epigenetically, but both processes store this ‘information’ about how they change in different ways.
 Genetic changes are digital, and epigenetic changes are in the analog format.

 Anyone who is old enough to remember the switch from vinyl to CD players will know that, although analog vinyls sound terrific, the sound quality quickly deteriorates.
 Whereas a well-preserved CD sounds great forever.